-- 1. Identification of hazards including above and below ground; - 2.
-Identification of the associated risk; - 3.
-Assessment of the risk including: - The likelihood of the risk causing a problem; - The consequences as a result of an incident; and - Allocation of a priority for rectification;
+- 1. Identification of hazards including above and below ground, above or below ground. - 2.
+Identification of the associated risk. - 3.
+Assessment of the risk including: - The likelihood of the risk causing a problem.

-Form: OF13 - Risk Asse OF13 - Risk Assessment Procedure Updated: 01 Ja Updated: 01 January 2023 Updated By: Public Officer Review Date: 31 January 2023 Approved: PLSA Mgt.
-Team Page 1 of 5 PLSA\Administration Update 2023\Operation Forms 2023 Palmerston and Litchfield Seniors Association Inc. (PLSA)
+Form: OF13 Risk Assessment Procedure Version 2.7 Updated: 01 January 2025 Updated By: Public Officer Review Date: 31 January 2026 Approved: PLSA Mgt.
+Team Page 1 of 5 PLSA\Administration Update 2025\Operation Forms 2025 Palmerston and Litchfield Seniors Association Inc. (PLSA)

-Control of the risk, using a hierarchy of control measures consisting of:
+- The consequence because of an incident. - · Allocation of a priority for rectification; and - Control of the risk, using a hierarchy of control measures consisting of: